jadermcs/jadermcs.github.io/content/archive/notes-on-principles-of-economics.md

 Subsidies can take many forms, including direct payments, tax breaks, low-interest loans, or the provision of goods or services at below-market prices.
 They are often used to address market failures, such as externalities, or to support industries or regions that are seen as struggling.

-However, subsidies can also lead to unintended consequences, such as creating a distorted market and encouraging inefficiency, reducing the competitiveness of unsubsidized firms, or leading to the overproduction of goods or services that may not be in demand.
+However, subsidies can also lead to unintended consequences, such as creating a distorted market and encouraging inefficiency, reducing the competitiveness of unsubsidised firms, or leading to the overproduction of goods or services that may not be in demand.

 It is important for governments to carefully consider the impact of subsidies, as well as alternative policy options, when designing and implementing economic policies.
 This can involve evaluating the costs and benefits of subsidies, considering their impact on the economy and society as a whole, and ensuring that subsidies are well-targeted and transparent, in order to maximize their effectiveness and minimize any potential negative effects.